Lead Opinion

 In the case at bar, after thoroughly searching the interior of the car, the police officer testified that he asked the defendant what was in the trunk.
 The defendant replied that his guitar case and guitar were in the trunk.
 When the officer asked if he could search the trunk, defendant replied, "No. I really don’t want you to.”
 The officer, on the other hand, testified that the defendant consented to a search of the trunk.

 The trial court, faced with conflicting testimony regarding the verbal exchange, reasoned that the defendant gave his consent when he told the officer how to remove the keys from the ignition.
 This, we find, is reversible error.
-The court erred in attributing to defendant's actions acquiescence and consent to a search of the trunk.
-The evidence showed that the officer had difficulty removing the keys from the car's ignition and began shaking it.
-Defendant's response was simply to tell the officer to push a button under the steering wheel to release the keys.
-Defendant's statement to the officer regarding the release mechanism of the ignition cannot be construed as consent to search the trunk.
+The court erred in attributing to defendant’s actions acquiescence and consent to a search of the trunk.
+The evidence showed that the officer had difficulty removing the keys from the car’s ignition and began shaking them.
+Defendant’s response was simply to tell the officer to push a button under the steering wheel to release the keys.
+Defendant’s statement to the officer regarding the release mechanism of the ignition cannot be construed as consent to search the trunk.

 It is evident from the trial transcript that the court gave great relevance to defendant’s statement regarding the keys.
 Having decided there was no way to prove exactly what was said between the defendant and the officer regarding consent to search the trunk, the court stated:

-"So we'd have to go to the actions, and hereand I realize a young man and a police officer in a uniform, there's an element here of coercion, but the Courts have ruled that just the uniform isn't coercion, which may be somewhat unrealistic, but I think that's the law.
+"So we’d have to go to the actions, and here — and I realize a young man and a police officer in a uniform, there’s an element here of coercion, but the Courts have ruled that just the uniform isn’t coercion, which may be somewhat unrealistic, but I think that’s the law.

 At any rate, Mr. Sweborg helped with the keys.
 He, I believe, consented to the search of the trunk area.”

 Ornelas dictates that the reasonable inferences drawn by the trial court are entitled to deference by the reviewing court unless they are manifestly erroneous.
-Ornelas, 517 U.S. 690, 116 S. Ct.
-1657, 134 L. Ed.
-2d 911.
-In the instant case, the inference drawn by the judge was unreasonable and manifestly erroneous.
-Consistent with the directions of Ornelas, we find that defendant did not consent to a search of the trunk.
+Ornelas,

 Further, the record shows that defendant continued to state that he did not want the officer to search the trunk.
 Once the trunk was opened, he stated, "I thought I told you I didn’t want you to look through my personal items.”
 When the officer tried to open the compartment inside the guitar case, defendant clasped his hand on top of the lid to prevent the officer from opening the lid.
 Whereas the court determined this action to be a withdrawal of consent, we find that consent to search the trunk and the items contained therein was never given.
 Defendant’s actions were consistent with a denial of consent to search.